MengyuanWangUW/MengyuanWangUW.github.io/_projects/2_project.md

 ---
 layout: page
-title: Urban Air Mobility - network desing
+title: Urban Air Mobility - network design
 description: Select vertiports location optimally
 img: assets/img/proj_2/air.png
 importance: 2
-category: work
+category: UAM
 ---
-Details can be found in <a href='https://arxiv.org/abs/2203.05702'>this paper</a>

 We want to build an air transportation network based on the original ground transportation network in a metropolitan city.
 The goal is to minimize the traffic congestion in this new hybrid ground-air transportation network.